kg4zow/mdbook-template/README.md

             </nav>
     ```

 * **You can add the version info at the bottom of every page.** If you do this, the info will be present when somebody is reading the book with a web browser, AND will be present if they print the document.
+(I'm leaving this active for the template repo itself so people can see what it looks like, but I normally comment this out or remove it from my own books.)

-    To do this, search for `"content"` (with the quotes).
+    To do this, search for "`{{{ content }}}`".
 You should find this:

     ```
                     <div id="content" class="content">